Autinfit/Pacman/README.md

 ### _Specific objectives of this lesson:_

-- _Crear un juego PAC Man sencillo en Visual Studio usando WPF y C#._
+- _Create a simple PAC Man game in Visual Studio using WPF and C#._

 **_Traducido del español:_**